How to do a Balance Transfer

 How to do a balance transfer: Step-by-step guide

-How much debt do you want to transfer?
-Assess your debt and budget to get all of your personal finances organized.
-Incorporating your monthly debt payments into your budget is especially important, since the last thing you want to do when paying off a balance transfer card is rack up more debt on other credit cards.
+The amount of debt that can be paid off with a balance transfer credit is determined by the credit limit, a potential limitation that makes it important to prioritize which existing account balances to pay off — likely the ones with the highest interest rates.
+Incorporating your monthly debt payments into your budget is especially important since the last thing you want to do when paying off a balance transfer card is rack up more debt on other credit cards.

 Use Consolidated Credit’s Debt Worksheet to see where you stand »